introvertmac/Conditional-NFTs/README.md

 Solwall is a web application that allows users to view their Solana wallet balance and NFT collection.
 The core feature of Solwall is the ability to display "conditional NFTs," which are NFTs that have a special property that allows them to be redeemed for a gift.

+## Demo

+You can view a live demo of Solwall at this link: [https://web3-vshh.onrender.com/](https://web3-vshh.onrender.com/)

 ## Dependencies

 Solwall has the following dependencies: